TomWalsh11/Salesforce-LeadDeduplication/README.md

 ## ⚙️ Configuration

-Modify the `LeadDuplicateCleaner` class to adjust:
+Modify the `LeadDuplicateCleaner.cls` class to adjust:
 - **Fields used for matching** (e.g., Email, Phone).
 - **Rules for deleting duplicates** (e.g., current rule is to prioritize the oldest lead).